On the singularity of adjacency matrices for random regular digraphs: Structured null vectors

 \section{Structured null vectors}

 Our aim in the section is to prove Propositions \ref{prop_structpm} and \ref{prop_struct}.
 The proof of the former outlines the proof of the latter and serves as a warmup.
 For the proof of Proposition \ref{prop_struct} we will use Lemma \ref{lem_shuffling} to inject random walks as in the previous section.
 We will also make heavier use of the discrepancy properties from Section \ref{sec_discrepancy}.
+We remark that the proof of Proposition \ref{prop_structpm} is not needed for the proof of Proposition \ref{prop_struct}, so the reader who is only interested in the proof of the main theorem can begin at Section \ref{sec_structprelim}.